lumuller/DocumentsRecommenderUsingJaccardWithoutLibs/README.md

 	4.1.
 Check if exists an intersection register representing the recently visualized document and the document from the user´s list.
 If exists, add 1 to the storage value, else, created a new intersection register with valuen equal to 1.

 NOTE: During the intersections update, we update also the intersection value amont the document with itself.
-We cqall the register *self-intersection*, and it only represents the number of access a document had.
+We cqall the register *self-intersection*, and it represents the number of access a document had.

 ##### How recommendation is made